sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ## S3 Encryption
-By default ther Server-Side Encryption is always ON.
+By *default* ther *Server-Side Encryption* is always **ON**.
     ![Alt text](image-122.png)

 ## IAM Access Analyzer for S3
-- Ensures that only intended people have access to your S3 buckets
+- Ensures that *only intended people have access to your S3 buckets*
-- Example: publicly accessible bucket, bucket shared with other AWS account
+- *Example*: publicly accessible bucket, bucket shared with other AWS account
 - Evaluates S3 Bucket Policies, S3 ACLs, S3 Access Point Policies

 ## Shared Responsibility Model for S3